ethereum/portal-network-specs/portal-wire-protocol.md

 ### Protocol Specific Node State

 Sub protocols may define additional node state information which should be tracked in the node state database.
-This information will typically be transmitted in the `Ping.custom_data` and `Pong.custom_data` fields.
+This information will typically be transmitted in the `Ping.payload` and `Pong.payload` fields.

 ## Algorithms